thorpej/CoPicoVision/README.md

 version of the CoPicoVision.
 But for now, a genuine Z80 must be used.

 ## Design details
+I spent some time mulling over how I wanted to approach this board.
+I considered doing an all-SMT board (except for the stuff that was only available as through-hole), but I ultimately decided against it in order to try and keep a more retro look.
+I did, however, go with mostly all SMT parts in the power supply since at least one of the parts I wanted to use there was only available in SMT.
+Ultimately, this prooved necessary in order to be able to sweeze everything onto the board (I wanted to make at least a little clear board space for some silk screen markings).

+The board is 4 layers: signals (and ground fill) top and bottom, along with an internal ground plane and power plane.
+I arrived at the size of the board through experimentation; essentially, I did a rough layout of the board into what I thought "looked pretty good", placed mounting holes and keep-outs, and then drew an edge-cut box around it.
+Once the box was drawn, I tried to stay within that envelope.
+I'm a total novice when I comes to PCB layout and design, and I routed the entire board by hand, but did manage to make it fit.
+Some signals are routed, ahem, interestingly, but this isn't a high-speed design so it should be just fine.

+The font of the board has power and reset buttons and the 2 controller ports.
+The read of the board has power, audio, and VGA jacks, along with the USB connector for the Raspberry Pi Pico in case there's a need to update the pico9918 firmware.
+There's a diode in between the Pico and the rest of the board, so it's safe to update the firmware in situ.

 ### Power supply
 The power supply is fairly simple, since we don't need the -12V rail that's